All Episodes

 But we're not led by somebody who believes in the concept anyway.

-We're not, our president does does not believe in the whole notion that having America be a superpower is unfair.
+We're not, our president does not believe in the whole notion that having America be a superpower is unfair.

 That's not right.

-That's it's not equitable.
+It's not equitable.

 And we only became a superpower, of course, because we stole resources and other things from other countries.

-Probably so since the Republican Party is preparing now to totally alter its identity, is preparing now to open its own borders and go ahead and stand for amnesty or some sort of relaxation of immigration policy.
+Probably so, since the Republican Party is preparing now to totally alter its identity, is preparing now to open its own borders and go ahead and stand for amnesty or some sort of relaxation of immigration policy.

-That the Republican Party do this when it no longer matters.
+It would be fitting, wouldn't it, that the Republican Party do this when it no longer matters.

 After they've already been beaten by it, they arrive a day late and a dollar short.